-I had my three year old rip a single piece of paper into three parts.
+I had my three-year-old rip a single piece of paper into three parts.

 Ripping paper is an excellent fine motor activity and toddlers love it!

-Also check out this cute torn paper tree craft!
+My kids love this cute torn paper tree craft!

 Once we had our three paper balls, we were ready to paint!